themesberg/flowbite-svelte/src/routes/tabs/interactive-tabs-2.md

 <h2 class="text-2xl mt-8 dark:text-white py-8">Examples</h2>

-<p class="dark:text-white py-4 text-lg">It is possible to add other components to the `InteractiveTabs` component but using `InteractiveTabHead` and `TabContent` make it easy to add other components to tabs.
+<p>It is possible to add other components to the `InteractiveTabs` component but using `InteractiveTabHead` and `TabContent` make it easy to add other components to tabs.
 Here we are adding a timeline component in the tab 1 and a card component in the tab 3:</p>

 <div class="container rounded-xl my-4 mx-auto bg-gradient-to-r bg-white dark:bg-gray-900 border border-gray-200 dark:border-gray-700 p-2 sm:p-6">
   <InteractiveTabHead tabs={tabhead}>